maliemin-Mstar/maliemin-Mstar.github.io/_pages/about.md

 My name's Brandon Skerritt.
 {: .text-center}
 To me, computer science is the beautiful art of solving complex problems with logical and abstract solutions.
+{: .text-center}
 I have been problem solving since I was a child and programming since I was 11.
 {: .text-center}

 I have been selected by SEO London, an organisation that trains and connections exceptional people from poor backgrounds to succeed.
 {: .text-center}
 I have won at 2 hackathons, HackNotts 2016; my first hackathon, and Hack Sheffield 3.0.
 {: .text-center}

-##Skills
+Languages
+{: .text-bold text-center}
+<a href="#" class="btn btn--primary">Sign Language</a>
 <a href="#" class="btn btn--primary">Python</a>
 <a href="#" class="btn btn--primary">Haskell</a>
 <a href="#" class="btn btn--primary">Shell</a>